mateusadada/sop-udesc/README.md

 ## 📄 License

-This project is under license MIT - see the file [LICENSE.md](https://github.com/mateusadada/SOP-UDESC/blob/main/LICENSE) for more details.
+This project is under the license MIT.
+See the [LICENSE.md](https://github.com/mateusadada/SOP-UDESC/blob/main/LICENSE) file for more details.

 <hr><p align="center">Developed with ❤️ in Brazil 🇧🇷</p>